Pureblueessentialsorg/pureblueessentials.com.au/content/_index.md

   footer:
     weight: 10
 ---
 **Welcome to our online shop**

+We're here to provide environmentally-friendly products and gifts for a healthy body, healthy mind and healthy home.
+Here's a few examples:

+* M﻿agnesium-rich sprays for tired, aching or sore muscles (also great for restless legs).
+* Beautiful p﻿lastic-free essential oil diffusers, organic cotton washcloths and beeswax food wrappers.
-We are here to provide essential oil products to reduce the pain and symptoms of many common ailments faced by many of us.
+* Essential oils to reduce the pain and symptoms of many common ailments faced by many of us.

-If you’re not sure where to start, think about whether you want a remedial blend to use on your skin (10ml roll-ons) or with an essential oil diffuser (30ml bottle with dropper).
-If you want both, choose the longevity pack (search longevity pack) which contains a 10ml remedial blend, a 30ml remedial blend and a 30ml jojoba oil as a high quality carrier oil.

-If you need an essential oil diffuser, we have those too!
-Beautiful banksia pod oil diffusers which are free of plastic and use no batteries or electricity (search essential oil diffuser).

 ***What are essential oils?***